 5 tips for using voice overs to enhance e-learning packages

 1. Keep it light!
 A monotonous or automated narrator is enough to drive anybody to distraction.
-You’re looking for a voice actor with an inviting, conversational tone that makes people want to listen.
+You’re looking for a professional voice actor with an inviting, conversational tone that makes people want to listen.
 This voice will boost engagement and motivation by holding their attention.

 2. Align the script to the text and graphics.
 Adding voice to a training program is a delicate process.
 If too much is going on at the same time, the learner won’t take any of it in.
 Follow the contiguity principle to ensure that the actor’s words are in sync with what’s on the screen.